spacegrapefruit/msc-studies/big_data_analysis/assignment6/README.md

 ## Findings

 Running on the AIS data for 2024-08-08 detected 48 distinct port clusters.
-The results were visualized on an interactive map, showing the detected ports, their relative sizes, locations of the GPS pings, and convex hulls around the port clusters.
+The results were visualized on an interactive map, showing the detected ports, their relative sizes, locations of the AIS pings, and convex hulls around the port clusters.